Every student at Southeast Missouri State University is obligated, at all times, to

 the Dean of Students/Office of Student Conduct, Counseling and Disability Services,

-agencies can be accessed through the VICTORY website.
+reporting.
+These agencies can be accessed through the Campus Violence Prevention Program

-allowed in University buildings.
-It is the responsibility of all University employees
+at the River Campus.
+It is the responsibility of all University employees to ensure

-action.
-Reported violations will be reviewed by the appropriate office and may result
+for appropriate action.
+Reported violations will be reviewed by the appropriate office

-in disciplinary action in accordance with the Student Code of Conduct or faculty/staff
+and may result in disciplinary action in accordance with the Student Code of Conduct